Learn the top three organizing habits to build into your day so that organization happens more naturally and feels less like work!

 But I have also seen the major payoff that happens when we are able to successfully build habits like the scan and fix, closing the loop, and the team straighten into our day.

 Habits like this are the absolute key to being able to stay organized for the long haul.
 They make organization come more naturally and feel less like a chore.
 AND we get to live in a house that feels peaceful and calm rather than cluttered and chaotic.
 And that has positive effects on every area of our life!

-Some of my fellow summit speakers are also sharing their top three organizing tips today.
-You can see them all here!
+Looking for even more tried and true tips to help you keep your house neat and tidy?
+Some of my brilliant organizer friends are also sharing their top three organizing tips today-- you can see them all here!

 Do you have any organizing habits that help your day run more smoothly?
 I'd love to hear about them in the comments below!

 And if you'd like to save this post to come back to later, be sure to pin the following image:

 See these posts for more ideas on building healthy organizing habits:

 Thank you so much for following along!
 Have a wonderful day!

 This post contains affiliate links.
 For more information, see my disclosures here.